For the last 10 years the need for affordable housing has been highlighted in many ways:

 PET’s Housing Group

-- Marcus Lindner, Finance and Advisor for Senior Housing
+- Marcus Lindner, Finance Director and Adviser Housing

 - Roger Doudna, Chair of the Board